What does the current unemployment rate mean for Job Seekers?

 - A focus on job skills – We are increasingly aware that while a degree is important, it is the professional skills that will ultimately make you stand out in a crowd of job seekers.
 Not all people who work in the GIS field started from studying GIS major in school.
-They can be the winners in this game precisely because they have the skills that job recruiters want to see.
+They can have high GIS job salaries and be winners in this game precisely because they have the skills that job recruiters want to see.
 Therefore, the way to improve your competitiveness is to acquire these skills.
-Bootcamp GIS offers project based courses to get you ready for your career.
+A Geospatial certification can offer focused project based courses to get you ready for your career.

 - Additional Interviews – In today’s job market, employers cannot afford high turnover.
 It takes too long to hire the right candidates, and to start the process over within a year is prohibitively expensive.
 Employee Benefit News reported last year that it costs employers 33 percent of a worker’s annual salary to hire a replacement if that worker leaves.
 This means it’s critical that all members of the team believe that the candidate is the right fit before an employer makes an offer.
 With this in mind, you should absolutely expect additional interviews – maybe even two or three rounds of interviews – when you are applying for a job.
 The whole team may want to meet you before that company decides you’re the candidate they want.
 And don’t forget that a great resume will get you more interview opportunities.

 - An emphasis on culture – In the same way you are trying to sell yourself as the perfect candidate to fill the open role, employers are selling themselves to you.
 Companies are doing more to attract candidates by offering flexible schedules and competitive benefits, like greater freedom to work from home and higher salaries.
 Qualified job seekers are finding work more easily, and employers are going the extra mile and offering potential new hires all kinds of benefits to keep current employees happy and bring new hires in the door.